 Unsolicited e-mail, often of a commercial nature, sent indiscriminately to multiple mailing lists, individuals, or newsgroups; junk e-mail.

 Sending mail to a destination via a third-party mail server or proxy server in order to hide the address of the source of the mail.
-When e-mail servers (SMTP servers) are used, it is known as an "open relay" or "SMTP relay," and this method was commonly used by spammers in the past when SMTP servers were not locked down.
+When e-mail servers (SMTP servers) are used, it is known as an "open relay" or "SMTP relay," and spammers commonly used this method in the past when SMTP servers were not locked down.

 A security vulnerability is a flaw in a product that makes it infeasible – even when using the product properly —to prevent an attacker from usurping privileges on the user's system, regulating its operation, compromising data on it, or assuming un granted trust.

-A problem exists with certain configuration which may allow root access or system compromise from any account on the system.
+A problem exists with certain configuration that may allow root access or system compromise from any account on the system.

 User or complainant report vulnerabilities which related to Web sites.